 But here is the thing.
 There was a deal on the table: end slavery.
 That was it.
 That was the deal.
 End the practice of treating people like chattel.
 The South could have agreed to this and the war could have been averted.
 But instead, the South got up from the table and went home.
 No deal.
 Slavery was so important to the southern economy that the South would rather have created its own slave nation than give it up.
 And the rest, as they say, is history.
 You should read it sometime.
 Get a picture book if the words are too hard.
 Have Ivanka read it to you as she’s tucking you into bed.
 It’s important.

 But what about a compromise, you say?
 Isn’t that the art of the deal?
 Come back with a counter offer until both sides reach an agreement?
 But what would have been agreeable in this case?
 The deal was no slavery.
 Not some slavery.
 No slavery.
 There is no possible compromise in a situation like that, unless you think that some slavery is acceptable.
-Is that what you think, Mr. President?
+Is that what you think, Mr. Trump?
 That some slavery would have been acceptable to avert a war?

 Make no mistake, even Abraham Lincoln struggled with this question, and wondered if perhaps preserving the Union at all costs was more important.
 But as this excerpt from a letter to his friend Joshua Speed makes clear, he believed in something more: